Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Adds a node to the beginning of a listint_t list
+Print a function that adds a new node at the end of the listsint